cloudfoundry/exemplar-release/README.md

        2>> "$LOG_DIR/web.err.log"
    ```

-   Refer to the start script of the pararagon-ssd job for a more-complete example.
+   Refer to the start script of the pararagon job for a more-complete example.

 **Note**: The start script is executed as root.
 Do not assume you can only break your own process.